Icenium/icenium-cli/docs/man_pages/project/creation/init-hybrid.md

 [create hybrid](create-hybrid.html) | Creates a new project from an Apache Cordova-based template.
 [create native](create-native.html) | Creates a new project from a NativeScript-based template.
 [create website](create-website.html) | Creates a new project from a Mobile Website-based template.
+[create screenbuilder](create-screenbuilder.html) | Creates a new Screen Builder project.
 [init](init.html) | Initializes an existing project for development.
 [init native](init-native.html) | Initializes an existing NativeScript project for development in the current directory.
 [init website](init-website.html) | Initializes an existing Mobile Website project for development in the current directory.